econoalchemist/UpstreamData-Startup/README.md

 ## Basic Electrical Requirements
 Electrical is no joke, hundreds of people across North America die each year from electrocution.
 Safety standards are there for a reason and you need to consult with a licensed electrician to ensure your installation meets the minimum safety requirements.
 Hiring a licensed electrician is not as expensive as you might think.
 You just spent upwards of $10,000 on your ASIC, the last thing you want to do is fry it; or worse cause damage to your home, your loved ones, or yourself.

-The information provided here is refrrence material only.
+The information provided here is reference material only.
 This information is provided to give you a basic understanding of the materials involved and how they are configured so that you can have a well-informed discussion with your licensed electrician and forecast your budget better.
 The information provided here is not meant as Do-It-Yourself (DIY) instructions.

 Understanding the electrical infrastructure starts with understanding your Bitcoin mining hardware.
 The links lead to the manufacturer's specification pages for more details.